bramba2000/spin-presentation/slides.md

 <v-clicks>

 - It is executable if the first statement is executable
-- It one of the following statements is not executable, the process is temporarly suspended
+- It one of the following statements is not executable, the process is temporarily suspended
 </v-clicks>
 <p v-after class="color-red absolute top-60 right-45 opacity-70 transform rotate-5">No pure atomicity!</p>